bixbydevelopers/capsule-sample-shirt/README.md

 ---

-## Managing vocabulary and out of Vocabulary
+## Managing Vocabulary and Out-of-Vocabulary Terms

 The vocab files help with NL recognition, especially in cases where an utterance is referring to multiple items, for
 example: